 Exploring up canyon:

 Just up canyon is a major fork.
 The left fork is deep and narrow for quite a ways and rather impressive.
 We explored the canyon for about a mile and I don’t know what is beyond that.
-The right fork is wider but has one interesting and narrow side can to the right.
+The right fork is wider but has one interesting and narrow side canyon to the right.
 We went a bout a mile up this drainage as well and didn’t go beyond that.
 There are rocks to climb over and other obstacles in both forks.
 Either fork could provide some interesting exploring since we didn’t make it to the upper ends.

 Continuing down canyon: